 The first is Community: I wanted to reach the community - to tell them / show them and explain to the community what we are doing and the steps we are taking to make Jennings County a better place and how we are keeping you safe.
 This involves being transparent - I believe the more you know about what we are doing and how we accomplish things the more in touch the population feels they are also part of the solution.
 Any you are - you are the solution to most issues.
 We can't do our job without you - the information you provide to us is instrumental and vital in solving crimes and finding bad guys.
 Your support is important for our efforts.
 We love our citizens / we love our jobs of interacting with our citizens / we love our jobs of solving crimes and protecting citizens.

 The second pillar is crime.
 My focus has been on combating drugs in our community.
 I want to destroy the drug community and aggressively attack the drug dealers and get them in prison for as long of a sentence that I possibly can.
-I hate drug dealers!
-I want you to hate drug dealers!
+I DON'T tolerate drug dealers!
+I DON'T want you to tolerate drug dealers!
 I want to destroy the drug dealers lives and their enterprise!
 Drugs use leads to most of our other crimes such as violence, burglaries and thefts.
-Drugs use touches all of us - we either have someone in our families that use or we know someone who uses.
-We will continue to attack the drug trade with any means possible.
+Drugs use touches all of us - we either have someone in our families that uses or we know someone who uses.
+We will continue to attack the drug trade with any legal means possible.
 We are involved in several task forces around this region.
 We continue to leverage technology against all crimes.

 If you do decide to travel, keep the following safety tips in mind: